Privacy and permissions in CRM: how to build a policy

 Now it’s time to think about whether any of your users should have permission to do this.
 When do people actually need to be able to delete something?
 Is it just that they need it off their lists?

-Now Projects rarely get created so incorrectly that it’s faster to delete and start fresh.
+Projects rarely get created so incorrectly that it’s faster to delete and start fresh.
 But Activities?
 Those are easy to create by mistake and sometimes our project managers will just make the decision that it’s easier to delete one to restart.

 Because of this, we don’t let them delete Projects, but we do let them delete their own Activities.
-In the rare case that Project records actually need to be deleted rather than just archived (one of our many statuses), it can be bounced to someone more senior.
+In the rare case that Project records actually need to be deleted rather than just archived (one of our many statuses), they can be bounced to someone more senior.
 It happens so rarely that this isn’t a big ask or something that ties up these people’s days.

 Sharing with others…and who are they?